theforeman/foreman_remote_execution/doc/source/design/index.md

 - As a user I want to be able to define a description of each input in order to help describe the format and meaning of an input.

-- As a user I want to be able to specify default number of tries per command template.
+- As a user I want to be able to specify default number of tries per job template.

-- As a user I want to be able to specify default retry interval per command template.
+- As a user I want to be able to specify default retry interval per job template.

-- As a user I want to be able to specify default splay time per command template.
+- As a user I want to be able to specify default splay time per job template.

-- As a user I want to setup default timeout per command template.
+- As a user I want to setup default timeout per job template.

-- As a user I want to preview a rendered command template for a host (providing needed inputs)
+- As a user I want to preview a rendered job template for a host (providing needed inputs)

 Scenarios
 ---------
-**Creating a command template**
+**Creating a job template**

 1. given I'm on new template form
 1. I select from a list of existing job names or fill in a new job name